Episodic video game: Single-player episodic gaming

+Deltarune is being released in an episodic format.
+The first two chapters of the game are available together as a free demo and were released in 2018 and 2021 respectively.
+The third and fourth chapters released in a paid format in 2025.
+The game's menu implies there will be seven chapters, however Toby Fox has only officially confirmed the first six.

 Massively multiplayer online gaming

 Since episodic gaming is mostly driven through linear storytelling, outside of story-driven single player games, it is mostly found in MMOGs.
 Much as they worked for offline games, expansion packs have often been sold to increase available content to MMOG players by adding additional worlds to explore and additional gameplay features, such as new weapons and characters.

 As the term relates to this genre, episodes are typically contrasted to the traditional expansion pack, as in the Asheron's Call franchise, where episodic content was downloaded without an additional fee (to the standing subscription price).
 This included new expansive story arcs comparable to those found in offline RPGs and were updated on a bi-monthly basis.
 Retail expansion packs were still created for the Asheron's Call games.

 Another MMOG featuring an episodic design is the Guild Wars series developed by ArenaNet.
 The company's business model involves releasing new, independent chapters for the game on a six-month basis.
 Since Guild Wars does not charge a monthly fee, and there is no requirement to own the newer chapters, it is one of the few games entirely reliant on the episodic games model to continue its service.
 To this end, Guild Wars Factions was released on April 28, 2006, which was subsequently followed by Guild Wars Nightfall, released worldwide on October 27, 2006, and finally Guild Wars Eye of the North on August 31, 2007.